Smart Mobility Unit

-The Smart Mobility Unit was launched in March 2018.
+The Smart Mobility Unit (SMU) was launched in March 2018.
 The Unit builds on projects run at the University such as: Evalu8 (which delivered the Government’s electric vehicle Plugged-in-Places scheme in the East of England), smart bus ticketing and the E-Car Club (the UK’s first entirely electric pay-per-use car club).

-The Unit’s research interests and expertise include: travel planning, transport-related behaviour change, intelligent transport systems, biometrics, smart ticketing, automatic number plate recognition (ANPR) applications, big data analysis and spatial mapping.
+The Unit’s interests and expertise include: travel planning, transport-related behaviour change, intelligent transport systems, biometrics, smart ticketing, automatic number plate recognition (ANPR) applications, big data analysis and spatial mapping.